APPENDICES

 19. This was the date they left Chignecto on their way to the rendezvous in the Annapolis Basin, which they reached the following evening & where they had to wait several weeks for the transports from Minas & Pigiguit to join them before sailing down the coast.
 They did not actually put to sea until Oct 27.
 See Book Five.

 20. This is the date they left the Annapolis Basin for the voyage down the Atlantic coast.
-They had left the Minas Basin a week before, on Oct 21.
+They had left the Minas Basin a week earlier, on Oct 21.
 See Book Five.

 21. Dr. Landry says the Two Sisters left Annapolis on Oct 13, bound for CN or RI, but gives no arrival date.
 Dr. Landry, as well as Delaney, "Chronology of the Deportations," say the Helena left Annapolis Royal for Boston on Oct 27.
 Faragher, A Great & Noble Scheme, 363, says 7 transports left Annapolis Basin on Dec 8, so he evidently includes either the Two Sisters &, more likely, the Helena with the 6 other transports that departed that day.
 See also Book Five.